How autism (ASD/ASC) affects me (in good ways and bad ways) 😊

 – Doing everything manually and had to learn how to make my brain kind of work in relation to other people’s neurotypical brain.

 – Tend to zone out/space out, or become hyperfocused on some detail.

 – Listening to the same music and audio books over and over again.

 – Selective mutism (used to be worse)😊

-It’s fairly recent that I discovered that it is in fact an autism spectrum condition I have after doing an AQ test.
-It feels like a huge, massive relief to finally know what has been sort of a mystery to me, and it feels like all the pieces of a puzzle just fell into place all at once.
+It’s fairly recent that I discovered that it is in fact an autism spectrum condition I have after getting tested, and being diagnosed as an adult feels both sad – because it took so long, but also like a massive relief – because now I know what has been sort of a mystery to me.
 Funny how close people around me (Heidrun and Karl Henrik) knew already and have hinted to me about it, it just took me a while to admit it I guess 😄

 Here are some interesting videos and articles on the subject: